-- Vary assessments by type.
-Instead of giving a quiz or the same type of assessment every day, use a variety of assessments. - Make sure each daily assessment assesses the objective for that day.
-Example: If your daily objective asks students to list and describe each stage of the water cycle, then your assessment should be something that requires them to do exactly that.
+Assessments should vary in type.
+Instead of giving a quiz or the same type of assessment every day, use a variety of assessments.

+- For each adaptation to an assessment listed, describe the need for the adaptation based on individual needs of students or contextual factors.
+If no adaptation is necessary for an assignment, state that. - Be sure that each daily assessment assesses the objective for that day.
+Example: If your daily objective asks students to list and describe each stage of the water cycle, then your assessment should be something that requires them to do exactly that. - Example: The following daily assessment DOES assess the daily objective.